Wermom Health2026-05-26

 Wermom's editorial position on this is simple: cite the evidence, acknowledge the variation, and trust parents to make informed decisions.
 Where the research is uncertain, we say so.
 Where Wermom's user data adds context, we share it.
 This is the framework you'll find applied across our entire content library — see Wermom research hub for the broader approach.

-When the Wermom medical advisor team reviews these patterns, the question they ask first is whether the trend is improving, plateauing, or worsening.
+When we evidence-check these patterns against AAP and NHS guidance, the question that matters first is whether the trend is improving, plateauing, or worsening.
 Improving = wait.
 Plateauing or worsening past the expected window = call.
 This trajectory framing reduces both unnecessary visits and dangerous delays.

 Wermom's editorial position on this is simple: cite the evidence, acknowledge the variation, and trust parents to make informed decisions.
 Where the research is uncertain, we say so.
 Where Wermom's user data adds context, we share it.
 This is the framework you'll find applied across our entire content library — see Wermom research hub for the broader approach.